Fabi0liver/Fabi0liver/README.md

- 👋 Hello!
-I'm Fábio, a student delving into the fascinating world of programming.
+ 👋 Hello! **I'm Fábio**, a student delving into the fascinating world of programming.
      Currently, I'm focused on learning programming logic and Python.

  💞️ I am passionate about improving my skills and discovering new languages and technologies.